 Before adding culture medium

-Simply dip the Spirumeter vertically inside the water until you reach the 3cm mark.
+Before you start harvesting your spirulina, dip the Secchi disk vertically inside the water until you reach the 3cm mark.
 If the disk is still visible from above the tank, it means the concentration is too low and you should not add any culture medium.
 If the disk disappears at 3cm, and all you see is the deep blue-green color of Spirulina, then the concentration is high enough for diluting with culture medium.
-Remember that too much culture medium can cause sedimentation and harm your Spirulina, so its important to use the Secchi disk every time.
+Remember that too much culture medium can cause sedimentation and harm your Spirulina, so it’s important to use the Secchi disk every time.

-After adding your culture medium, recheck the concentration with the Spirumeter.
-Ideally it should reach the 5cm mark before becoming invisible again.
+After adding your culture medium, recheck the concentration with the Secchi disk.
+Ideally, it should reach the 5cm mark before becoming invisible again.
 If you still see the disk at 3-4cm after adding culture medium, it means you haven’t added enough, and your Spirulina will not have enough to feed on.